danielopara/small-transfer-app/README.md

-# Small-transfer-app
+# Small-Money-Transfer-App

 ## Introduction

-Welcome to the documentation for a small Transfer Service.
+Welcome to the documentation for a small Money Transfer Service.
 A Spring Boot application designed to facilitate fund transfers between user accounts.
 This document provides an overview of the application's purpose, features, and key specifications.

 ## Application Overview

-The Transfer Service is a Java-based Spring Boot application.
+The Money Transfer Service is a Java-based Spring Boot application.
 It started out as an API only using the beginner knowledge I had in Spring framework.
 A frontend will be added shortly using Thymeleaf.
 The application is simple and plain.
 The user can create multiple users if successful an account will be generated,